 In May 2014, the FASB issued guidance entitled "Revenue from Contracts with Customers."
 The guidance governs revenue recognition from contracts with customers and requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Financial instruments and other contractual rights within the scope of other guidance issued by the FASB are excluded from the scope of this new revenue recognition guidance.
 In this regard, a majority of our contracts would be excluded from the scope of this new guidance.
-In April 2015, this guidance was deferred by one year and results in the new revenue standard becoming effective for interim and annual reporting periods ending after December 15, 2017.
+In July 2015, the FASB voted to approve a one-year deferral of this guidance, which will result in the new revenue standard becoming effective for interim and annual reporting periods ending after December 15, 2017.
 System institutions are in the process of reviewing contracts to determine the effect, if any, on the System's financial condition or its results of operations.

-NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited)
+NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited) (dollors in millions, event or noted)